reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-04-v2.md

     > **Note**:  In the Terminal window, green text is used to show things are working as they should and red text when bad stuff is happening.
 If you receive error messages, start by checking your device connection string.

 1. Leave this app running for the next task.

-    If you won't be continuing to the next task, you can enter **Ctrl-C** in the Terminal window to stop the app.
+If you won't be continuing to the next task, you can enter **Ctrl+C** in the Terminal window to stop the app.
 You can start it again later by using the **dotnet run** command.

 ### Task 4: Verify the IoT Hub is Receiving Telemetry